James Bond UK release date - No Time To Die cast, plot, trailer and latest news

 David Dencik will play a character named Waldo who, according to a tweet from the actor’s cousin, is another villain, while Billy Magnussen is reportedly starring as a CIA agent and Dali Benssalah joining the cast in an unannounced role.

-Intriguingly, Ernst Blofeld (played Christoph Waltz) will be returning to the Bond franchise, the villain from Spectre making a comeback in the film’s first full trailer.
+Intriguingly, Ernst Blofeld (played Christoph Waltz) will be returning to the Bond franchise, the villain from Spectre (and many classic Bond films prior) making a comeback in the film’s first full trailer.

 What is Bond 25: No Time To Die about?